AWorldOfChaos/Super-Resolution-2022/Umang/README.md

 **TESTING AND CONCLUSION**

 For testing the model on the input images and videos provided in the folder "image_sr" and "VideoSR", I have used the commands as specified in the "run.txt" file.
-PSNR vaues for all the image files and video files have been added in their respective folders under a different file.
+PSNR values for all the image files and video files have been added in their respective folders under file "psnr_values.txt" for VideoSR and under "psnr.md" for image_sr.

 My final output videos are available in the "VideoSR" and "image_sr" folders.
 Various files of "Image_bicubic_x2", "Image_srcnn_x2", "Video_bicubic_x2" and "Video_vsr_x2" are available.
 All these files accurately solve the problem statement.
 I implemented the SRCNN model as illustrated in the research paper.